polettix/Plack-Middleware-ReviseEnv/README.md

        '2' => { key => bar => value => 'Hey [% env:foo %]'},
     ]

-Note that the mangler definitions already contain a `key` field, so neither `1` nor `2` will be used to override this field, which is the same as the following array form:
+Note that the revisor definitions already contain a `key` field, so neither `1` nor `2` will be used to override this field, which is the same as the following array form: